Reassessing the link between B-modes and inflation

 with $\lambda_0$ the CSL parameter, $S_{qu}$ and $S_{qv}$ defined in \cite{CSL-Inflation}, $J_{3/2}$ the Bessel function of order 3/2 and $\Theta(x)$ the Heaviside step function (the superscript $C$ in $P^C_h$ stands for `collapse' scenario).

-The result of Eq. \ref{PStensor6} is formally divergent; however, as discussed in \cite{CSL-Inflation}, one must introduce a physical cut-off $p_{UV}$.
-In principle, we could take $p_{UV}$ to be given by the last scale that exits the horizon during inflation, corresponding to $a(\eta_0) p_{UV} = 2 \pi H$.
-However, consideration of post-inflationary physics suggests the effective value to be given by the scale of diffusion or Silk damping because modes with wave number greater than the inverse mean free path of the particles in a relativistic medium are damped by viscosity and heat conduction (see, e.g., \cite{damping}).
+The result of Eq. \ref{PStensor6} is formally divergent; however, as discussed in \cite{CSL-Inflation}, one must introduce a physical cut-off $p_{UV}$. if we were interested in the tensor spectrum at the end of inflation we would take $p_{UV}$ to be given by the last scale that exits the horizon during inflation.
+However, since we are interested in the tensor modes we might observe at the CMB, we have to take into account the fact that, in order to reach us, primordial gravity waves have to go through the plasma era, where they would be subject to plasma damping effects.
+It is reasonable, then, to take the effective value of the cutt-off to be given by the scale of diffusion or Silk damping (see, e.g., \cite{damping}).

-As it was done in \cite{CSL-Inflation}, we evaluate the power spectrum near the end of the inflationary era.
-It is also convenient to work with the dimensionless power spectrum defined as $\mathcal{P}^C_h \equiv q^3 P^C_h$.
-Taking this into account and keeping only the dominant terms, we finally arrive at
+It is convenient to work with the dimensionless power spectrum defined as $\mathcal{P}^C_h \equiv q^3 P^C_h$.
+Doing so and keeping only the dominant terms, we finally arrive at

 We note that the $1/q^3$ dependence implies that the best hope for seeing tensor modes would be to search for them at the largest possible scales.
 We also recall that the (dimensionless) scalar power spectrum found in \cite{CSL-Inflation} is given by